maybebyte/anthesis/why-openbsd.md

 - Want all the latest features.
 - Need every task or detail to be abstracted away graphically.
 - Get offended by terseness or being directed to relevant documentation when asking others for help.
-Generally speaking, the mailing lists are quite helpful, but there isn't a lot of hand-holding because those qualified to answer technical questions are likely busy with other projects, too.
+The mailing lists are quite helpful, but there isn't a lot of hand-holding because those qualified to answer technical questions are likely busy with other projects, too.